harej/BiblioWikidata/README.md

 If your project is itself a git project, you should make BiblioWikidata a submodule. `git submodule add https://github.com/harej/BiblioWikidata`.

 ## Setting username and password
 First, you must set your username and password.
 Make a duplicate of `site_credentials.py.sample` and save it as `site_credentials.py`.
 Fill in your Wikidata username and password.
-If you have two-factor authentication enabled, you will need to create a (https://www.wikidata.org/wiki/Special:BotPasswords)[bot password].
+If you have two-factor authentication enabled, you will need to create a [bot password](https://www.wikidata.org/wiki/Special:BotPasswords).
 Remember to set the permissions to the file so that others can't read your username and password!

 # Usage